 - implementing that strategy, using our extensive knowledge and expertise in procurement

-- coaching and developing their in-house teams to continue to drive value long after our work is completed
+- coaching and developing their in-house teams to continue to drive enterprise value long after our work is completed

 We have a strong track record of delivering results QUICKLY through our clear 4 step approach and we guarantee a return on investment for all our work.